 Section 10.2 The formal name for "making a complaint" is "filing a grievance"

+Legal

+Terms

-- What this section calls a "complaint" is also called a "grievance." - Another term for "making a complaint" is "filing a grievance." - Another way to say "using the process for complaints" is "using the process for filing a grievance."
+• Another way to say "using the process for complaints" is "using the process for filing a

+grievance."

 Section 10.3 Step-by-step: Making a complaint

 Step 1: Contact us promptly - either by phone or in writing.